The Youth Movement

 Activity:

-- Ask participants to review the History of Philanthropy timeline attached below and look for roots of their own organization or place their organization on the timeline.
-If you are in YAC or a youth philanthropy group apart of the MCFYP program you may also choose to review the attached Michigan Community Foundations' Youth Project Timeline.
-Finally, if your group is looking to take a deeper dive into the history of philanthropy, we encourage you to visit Learning To Give's Philanthropy Timeline (see handouts below).
+1. Ask participants to review the History of U.S. Philanthropy timeline and look for youth philanthropy efforts and the roots of their own organization (or place their organization on the timeline).
+If you are in YAC or a youth philanthropy group that is part of the MCFYP program, you may also choose to review the Michigan Community Foundations' Youth Project Timeline linked above.
+You may ask youth to scan the Youth Philanthropy paper (above), or you can highlight the important parts.

-- Why were most of the philanthropic events or organizations started?
+• Why were most of the youth philanthropic events or organizations started?

-- Are there events happening today which will cause your organization to change the way they do things?
+• Are there events happening today that will cause your organization to change the way they do things?
 What are some of those things?

-- What do you think might change in your organization in the next millennium?
+• What do you think might change in your organization in the next 20 years?
 Why?

-- Participants may decide to create a timeline placing their organization in the context of the History of Philanthropy and share it with the Board of Directors of the organization or Planning Committee.
+3. Participants may decide to create a timeline placing themselves and their organization in the context of the History of Philanthropy and share it with the Board of Directors of the organization or Planning Committee.
 Some suggestions may be considered as they plan for the future of the organization!